jrhendrix/al2var/README.md

 * samtools

 ### Installation
 Clone from GitHub repository.
-If accessing code from GitHub, it is reccomended to install dependencies in a conda environment.
+If accessing code from GitHub, it is reccomended but not required to install dependencies in a conda environment.

 ## Usage
 As input, Al2var takes a genome assembly file in (.fasta format) and paired end reads (.fastq format).